 Below are some pros and cons of short-selling –

-- Enables to reduce the overall market exposure of a portfolio and hedge an already existing one.
+- Enables to reduce of the overall market exposure of a portfolio and hedge of an already existing one.

 - Exposure to long and short positions reduces a portfolio’s overall volatility.